MARKHAM BUSINESS SPORTS LEAGUE

 24. If the away team is losing after the top of the 7th inning, the game is over.
 The home team does not go to bat in the bottom of the 7th.

 25. Match plus Two Home run rule: No team can be up in home runs over the other team by more than two during any point in the game.
 An out will be applied if more than 2 home runs are hit by the batting team once the match plus two rule is in effect.
 A home run is considered a ball hit over the outfield fence on the fly in parks with an outfield fence or identified boundary line.
+“Hit and Sit” shall be enforced, all runners return to your dugout immediately, if you hit the ball, go get the ball and return to the umpire before your teams next defensive inning.
 The rule does not apply to inside the park home runs hit at any park.
 This rule applies to all divisions.
 Teams must keep track of home runs hit by opposition to ensure accuracy.

 CANCELLATIONS, WEATHER, OR SCHEDULING

 26. Starting times are indicated on schedule posted online www.markhambsl.ca.
-There is a grace period of 10 minutes allowed during the regular season and 5 minutes for playoff games; Game times during playoffs will be allotted 1 hour 10 minutes and no new inning after 60 minutes.
+There is a grace period of 10 minutes allowed during the regular season or playoff games; Games times during playoffs will be allotted 1 hour 10 minutes and no new inning after 60 minutes.
 The league has the right to assign and/or change game times/dates/locations during the playoffs to accommodate league scheduling.
 Should umpires not show up for a scheduled game, teams have the option to reschedule or continue to play the game without umpires using their own designated umpires.
 Both teams must agree to play without an umpire otherwise match will be rescheduled.
-If teams decide to play with their own designated umpire or no umpire, the game will not be rescheduled.
 Teams will not be provided with specific special request game times/dates or locations during playoffs.
 During playoffs, teams are not allowed to contact each other to re-schedule playoff games.

-27. Game times, dates and locations will not be altered for any reason from the set schedule once season begins.
+27. Game times, dates, locations will not be altered for any reason from the set schedule.

-28. Rainout/Weather cancellations: Teams must ALWAYS show up to the diamond ready to play at the assigned time unless the league has advised you of a permit/game cancellation.
-The league will notify teams by 4:00 pm if a permit/game has been cancelled.
-Umpires are given authority after 4:00 pm to either play or not play the game given the diamond conditions.
-Again, if the league has not notified your team of a cancellation by 4:00 pm, you are required to show up at the diamond.
-If a game has been cancelled or permit is cancelled, the league will reschedule.
+28. Rainout/Weather cancellations: Teams should always be prepared to be at the diamond ready to play at the assigned time unless the league has advised you of a permit/game cancellation.
+League will notify teams by 4:00 pm if a permit/game has been cancelled.
+A rainout hotline is available to captains and players between 4:00 pm – 6:00 pm.
+In the event it begins to rain between 4:00 pm – 6:00 pm, a recorded message will be left on the hotline indicating whether or not the game is going to be played (Hotline 289-366-5022).
+Umpires are given authority to either play or not play the game given the conditions.
+If a game has been cancelled, the league will reschedule.
 Should any one team not comply by being available at the diamond for play and a decision by umpire is made that game could be played, the team without required players will default.
-If both teams are not present and a decision is made by umpire game conditions are favourable, the game will be recorded as a 0-0 tie.
-Each team can have no more than 2 rained out games for any reason at all.
-Any more than 2 rained out games presents a major scheduling problem, and cannot be remedied by the league.
+If both teams are not present and a decision is made by umpire game conditions are favourable, the game will be recorded as a tie.

 30. The umpire will be responsible for making all calls.
 The umpire's call is final.
 No player is allowed to voice any obscenity or comments about the call or the other players.
-Players must remain in the dug-out during dispute discussions.
-The umpires have the authority to remove any player for un-sportsmanlike conduct.
-The MBBL is a member of NSA Canada.
-Umpires will enforce MBBL rules, however should a MBBL rule not be available, umpires will refer to NSA rules as needed.
+Players must remain in the dug-out during the discussion.
+The umpire have the authority to remove any player for un-sportsmanlike conduct.
+The MBSL is a member of NSA Canada.
+Umpires will enforce MBSL rules, however should a MBSL rule not be available, umpires will refer to NSA rules as needed.

 31. If a bat is considered thrown by the batter and it makes contact with a defensive player or umpire, the batter is automatically out and will be ejected.
 If the bat does not make contact, batter is provided with one warning.
 This warning will also be considered a team warning.
 Next thrown bat is recorded as an out and an ejection.